M. Tamil Selvan

-M Tamil Selvan is a former Indian weightlifter who won silver medals in the men's Bantamweight event at 1978 Commonwealth Games and in the men's Featherweight event at 1982 Commonwealth Games.
+Muniswamy Tamil Selvan (born 3 February 1955) is a former Indian weightlifter.
+He competed in the men's bantamweight event at the 1980 Summer Olympics.
+He won silver medals in the men's Bantamweight event at 1978 Commonwealth Games and in the men's Featherweight event at 1982 Commonwealth Games.
 He was conferred with the Arjuna Award in the year 1977-78 by the Government of India.